Skip to main content

 A victory for the Soviet Union: The Tupolev Tu-144

-While supersonic flight was a purely military domain in its early decades, by the late 1960s a race was developing between East and West to see who would be the first to get supersonic passenger aircraft into the air.
-It was the Soviet Union that achieved this on the last day of 1968 with the Tupolev Tu-144.
-The elegant aircraft with the white delta wings was a world sensation that could carry as many as 140 passengers at speeds of up to Mach 1.88.
-The French-British Concorde, the competitor from the West, did not celebrate its maiden flight until March 2, 1969; but then it managed Mach 2.02, twice the speed of sound.
-At that time, the industry assumed that, within a few years, at least the longer passenger flights would be flown solely by supersonic jets.
-The Boeing 747, which was developed at the same time, was intended primarily for cargo transport.
+In its earliest decades, supersonic flight was exclusively military in nature.
+But as the 1960s drew to a close, the race was on between East and West to see who would get the first supersonic passenger plane into the air.
+This accolade went to the Soviet Union when, on December 31, 1968, the Tupolev Tu-144 took off on its maiden flight.
+It was a world sensation: the elegant aircraft with white delta wings could carry as many as 140 passengers and reach speeds of up to Mach 1.88.
+While its counterpart in the West, the Franco-British Concorde, wouldn’t take off until March 2, 1969, it could fly at Mach 2.02—twice the speed of sound.
+At that time, the aviation industry assumed that all longer passenger flights would soon be carried out by supersonic jets.
+The Boeing 747, which was developed in parallel, was intended more for cargo.
+A future full of supersonic dreams seemed within reach.

-But things turned out differently: the 1973 oil crisis made kerosene extremely expensive, and concerns grew about noise and sonic booms.
+But things turned out differently: the 1973 oil crisis made kerosene extremely expensive, and concerns grew about engine noise and sonic booms.
 The Tupolev Tu-144 performed only pro forma “regular” flights through the end of 1978.
-Although the Concorde remained a commercial flop, its scheduled service proved to be a thoroughly popular means of transport between 1976 and 2003 for passengers in a hurry.
-This was especially true on the route from Paris or London to New York, which could be completed in just about three hours.
+Although the Concorde was an economic failure, between 1976 and 2003 it proved to be a popular means of transportation for business executives and celebrities in a hurry.
+This was especially true on the busy routes from Paris or London to New York, which it could complete in just about three hours.
 But with round-trip ticket prices of around 7,000 euros in today’s currency, this remained a pleasure for an exclusive group.

 Overture: Boom Supersonic’s new supersonic aircraft currently exists only as a concept.
-It is scheduled to take off for the first time in 2029.
+It is scheduled to take off for the first time in or around 2030.

 60 years after the Concorde’s maiden flight—a new supersonic era?

-Some 20 years after the Concorde was retired, Boom Supersonic is venturing into a new supersonic era.
-The company is currently developing a new jet in the U.S. called Overture.
-Debuting 60 years after the Concorde’s maiden flight, it is expected to carry between 65 and 80 passengers and reach Mach 1.7 over water as early as 2029.
-Over land, however, where supersonic flights have been banned to date because of the sonic booms, Overture will stay just below the sound limit at Mach 0.94.
+Some 20 years after the Concorde was retired, Boom Supersonic is now venturing into the next supersonic era with the Overture.
+Debuting 60 years after the Concorde’s maiden flight, it is expected to carry between 65 and 80 passengers and reach Mach 1.7 over water.
+For flights over land, Boom plans to stay just below the sound barrier at Mach 0.94.

 Supersonic flight in the 2030s is expected to have far less impact on the environment than the Concorde did.
 For example, the Overture engineers are aiming to reduce the noise of both the takeoff and the sonic boom—each of these is to be lower than the Concorde’s values by a factor of 30.
 At the same time, the plan is for the engines to run exclusively on Sustainable Aviation Fuels (SAFs).
 The whole thing is calculated such that a ticket should cost no more than a trip today on the same route in business class.
 After 75 years, the stage is set for a new era of supersonic travel.